 They taste good and they’re really good for you too.
 In other words, they’re delicious and nutritious!
-They make for a kid-friendly breakfast and they’re great for the lunchbox too.
+They make for a kid-friendly breakfast and they’re also great for the lunchbox.
 Toddlers just can’t resist.

 In addition to all that other great stuff this is such a simple muffin recipe.
 It’s really easy to make and it comes together in just ten minutes.

-This is why I love healthy breakfast muffins (especially low fat oatmeal muffins) because they can be made ahead and you can take them on the go too!
+This is why I love healthy breakfast muffins (especially low fat oatmeal muffins) because they can be made ahead and you can take them on the go!

 I used quick oats in this healthy oatmeal banana muffin recipe because I’m a quick oat kind of girl and they’re the best!
 Yes, better than rolled oats.
-I love how they’re really soft when baked and you don’t have to soak them before using them so it’s super convenient.
+I love how soft they are when baked and you don’t have to soak them before using them so it’s super convenient.

 Quick oat muffins are the bomb.